mkoshtenko/svit-service/README.md

 The version of the container is `12`, it is taken from https://hub.docker.com/_/postgres This will add a user `svit_db_user`  and create the database  `svit_db`.
 The database will be accessible via  `54320` public port.
-These values are specified in `configure.swift`.
+These values are specified in `PSQLFactory.swift` as defaults.

 Print and check the container is listed there:
 `docker ps -a`